Utkarshh-07/PranAI-H-/README.md

 **Push notifications are simulated via local notifications, not FCM.** The real-time alert *logic* — what triggers an alert, what a parent sees versus what stays private — is fully implemented and demonstrated.
 The actual cross-device delivery mechanism (Firebase Cloud Messaging) is the next build step.

-I'm flagging this directly because I'd rather you trust everything else in this submission than wonder where the line is.
-PranAI started six months ago, outside this hackathon, because of a real conversation I had with my own parents — not because of a hackathon prompt.
-The parts that are real are real because I built them before this event existed.
-The parts that are simplified, I'm telling you myself.

 <div align="center">